Issa Rae: Awkward Black Girl

 Rae's web series Awkward Black Girl premiered on YouTube in 2011.
 The show follows the life of J (played by Rae) as she interacts with co-workers and love interests who place her in uncomfortable situations.
 The story is told through a first-person narrative as J usually reveals how she feels about her circumstances through voice-over or dream sequence.

-The series eventually went viral through word of mouth, blog posts, and social media, resulting in mainstream media coverage and attention.
+The series went viral through word of mouth, blog posts, and social media, resulting in mainstream media coverage and attention.
 In an effort to fund the rest of the first season, Rae and producer Tracy Oliver decided to raise money for the series through Kickstarter.
 On August 11, 2011, they were awarded $56,269 from 1,960 donations and released the rest of season one on Rae's YouTube channel.

-Rae eventually partnered with Pharrell and premiered season two of the series on his YouTube channel, iamOTHER.
-Rae also began releasing other content on her original channel, predominantly created by and starring people of color.
+Rae partnered with Pharrell and premiered season two of the series on his YouTube channel iamOTHER.
+Rae began releasing other content on her original channel, predominantly created by and starring people of color.

 In 2013, Awkward Black Girl won a Shorty award for Best Web Show.
 Rae created Awkward Black Girl because she felt the Hollywood stereotypes of African-American women were limiting and she could not relate to them:

 I've always had an issue with the [assumption] that people of color, and black people especially, aren't relatable.
 I know we are.

 By using YouTube as her forum, Rae was able to have autonomy of her work because she writes, films, produces, and edits most of her work.
 Rae's other shows—Ratchet Piece Theater, The "F" Word, Roomieloverfriends, and The Choir, among others—also focus on African-American experiences that are often not portrayed in the mainstream media.
 Rae's YouTube series often imitate the production style of network television comedies, including "cut-away scenes" showing imagined behavior, similar to those seen in Scrubs and How I Met Your Mother.